Math Mammoth Grade 3 Complete Curriculum

 Additional features for the digital version (download/CD)

-The chapter on coins (chapter 5) is included in seven currencies: US, Canadian, British, European, Australian, New Zealand, and South African money.
-You will automatically get all these versions when you buy the Grade 3 Complete Curriculum as a digital version (download or CD).
+- The chapter on coins (chapter 5) is included in seven currencies: US, Canadian, British, European, Australian, New Zealand, and South African money.
+You will automatically get all these versions when you buy the digital version of Grade 3 Complete Curriculum (download or CD).

 "...Weston has been working through the first worktext in the third-grade level, and he has learned multiple strategies for solving addition and subtraction problems.